- Message from the Dean

 The IUCN Environmental Law Centre in Bonn has been working on a project funded by the German government dealing with legal aspects of connectivity conservation in which I was primarily responsible for looking at policy instruments relating to private land management as well as governance issues.
 My paper will draw on this material, and also a case study of the Great Eastern Ranges, a connectivity conservation initiative along the east coast of Australia, looking at how the policy instruments are used in practice (also prepared for the IUCN project, in collaboration with Melissa Harvey).

-Bio: John joined the faculty of the University of Western Sydney, School of Law in 2006 where he is the Director Academic Program for the LLB and Unit Coordinator for Remedies and Moot Court.
+Bio: John joined the faculty of the Western Sydney University, School of Law in 2006 where he is the Director Academic Program for the LLB and Unit Coordinator for Remedies and Moot Court.
 John's current area of research concerns the legal framework for representative democracy and the implications of population change for institutional practices regarding electoral redistribution.
-Prior to joining UWS, John was a Senior Lawyer at Gilbert + Tobin Lawyers where he engaged in the practice areas of Commercial Litigation and White Collar Crime (2005-2006).
+Prior to joining Western Sydney University, John was a Senior Lawyer at Gilbert + Tobin Lawyers where he engaged in the practice areas of Commercial Litigation and White Collar Crime (2005-2006).
 Between 2001 and 2005, John was a Solicitor at Mallesons Stephen Jaques where he practiced in the areas of Dispute Resolution and Mergers & Acquisitions.
 In 2003, John was seconded to MLC Limited in the capacity of general legal counsel.
 From 2005 to 2006, John was a Committee Member of the Litigation, Law & Practice Committee of the Law Society of New South Wales.
 In 2001, John was an intern at the Australian Law Reform Commission where he was engaged in the drafting of Report 92 (The Judicial Power of the Commonwealth: A Review of the Judiciary Act 1903 and Related Legislation).

 Title: The Transformation of Australia's Electoral Boundaries